 Alan Beck, a professor at the Purdue University College of Veterinary Medicine, told the Globe, “We’re saying there are some breeds that … don’t do well in urban America.”
 Professor Beck added, “We outlaw products that have a much lower fatality rate than pit bulls.”

-ARE DOG OWNERS LIABLE FOR DOG BITES IN THIS STATE?
+ARE DOG OWNERS LIABLE FOR DOG BITES IN MASSACHUSETTS?

 What can happen if you are attacked by a pit bull or by another dog in Massachusetts?
 Can you take legal action against a dog’s owner and be compensated for your medical expenses?
 The answer to that question is yes.